 READ: A Woman’s Right To Pleasure, buy here

 For a long time, the conversation around female pleasure was something to be had in hushed tones.
-Turned off, when the topic of turning oneself on got “a bit much” for prudish ears.
 Thankfully, there seems to be some progression in this department.
-Such as a new ‘clit test’ that rates female pleasure in film, TV and book, an audio erotic revolution (find out more about Demi Moore’s pleasure-seeking podcast here, and Cardi B and Megan Thee Stallion’s purposely provocative ‘WAP’ (which one Vulture writer mused was lyrically like “Shakespeare by way of Pornhub.”)
-A Woman’s Right To Pleasure invites the reader on a desirable journey, through never-before-published works by Georgia O'Keeffe to Tracey Emin, alongside original essays from authors Erica Jong and Roxane Gay.
-Part art book (featuring contributions from photographers like Cindy Sherman, Marilyn Minter and Nan Goldin), part pleasure educational tool.
-A literary and visual feast to be devoured time and time again.
+A Woman’s Right To Pleasure invites the reader on journey of desirable discovery, through never-before-published works by Georgia O'Keeffe to Tracey Emin, alongside original essays from authors Erica Jong and Roxane Gay.
+Part art book (featuring contributions from photographers like Cindy Sherman and Nan Goldin), part educational tool.
+A literary and visual feast.

 READ: Tarot, buy here

 Describe yourself as “spiritual”?
 Paid £20 for a fortune teller to tell you you will fall in love this year and are destined for a promotion?
-Or a whole new career entirely?
+Or an entirely new career?
 Up there with Reiki and crystal healing, tarot has nestled in nicely under the umbrella of self-care in recent years.
 But how much does one really know about this centuries-old tradition?
-Get clued up and trace the fascinating, oft hidden, history of more than 500 cards and works of original art - from medieval to modern-day.
-Truly enlightening.
+Trace the fascinating, oft hidden, history of more than 500 cards and works of original art - from medieval to modern-day.